bgoonz/docs-collection/github/organizations/collaborating-with-your-team/about-team-discussions.md

 ---
 title: About team discussions
-intro: 'Your team can plan together, update one another, or talk about any topic you''d like in discussion posts on your team''s page in an organization.'
+intro: "Your team can plan together, update one another, or talk about any topic you'd like in discussion posts on your team's page in an organization."
 redirect_from:
   - /articles/about-team-discussions
   - /github/building-a-strong-community/about-team-discussions
   - /github/setting-up-and-managing-organizations-and-teams/about-team-discussions
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Community
 ---